What is Offshore Detention?

 “For 4 years, consecutive Federal Governments have forced people who arrived here seeking safety, to suffer additional harm in offshore detention” Graham Thom, Amnesty International

-Under Australia’s Offshore Detention policy, asylum seekers who arrive by boat are not permitted to stay in Australia while their claims are processed.
-Instead, they are transferred to two purpose-built Australian-government funded detention centres located outside Australian territory: one on Nauru, 1000 kms from mainland Australia and the other on Papua New Guinea’s Manus Island, 3000 kms away.
+Under Australia’s Operation Sovereign Borders policy, asylum seekers who arrive by boat are not permitted to stay in Australia while their claims are processed.
+Instead, they were transferred to two purpose-built Australian-government funded detention centres located outside Australian territory: one on Nauru, 1000 kms from mainland Australia and the other on Papua New Guinea’s Manus Island, 3000 kms away.

 In 2013, a pivotal statement by the Federal Government declared that no one who arrives by boat would ever be granted resettlement in Australia.
 The 2013 policy applied to all future boat arrivals as well as those already awaiting processing on the islands of Nauru and Manus.
 The policy included a promise to process asylum claims in a 12 month period- this was never followed through.

-Although the majority of these individuals have been formally identified as refugees, after 4 years, no viable or concrete solutions have yet been proposed to secure their future.
-2000 detainees remain trapped in a state of continuous limbo.
+Although the majority of these individuals have been formally identified as refugees, after 6 years, no viable or concrete solutions have yet been proposed to secure their future.
+Those transferred remain trapped in a state of continuous limbo.
 Successive governments have maintained the mantra that boat arrivals cannot come to Australia.

-During these 4 years, the centres have undergone increasing scrutiny from human rights groups and the media, who together with personal accounts by detainees have continuously reported the presence of extremely harsh and inhumane conditions, inadequate resourcing and a culture of hostility.
+During the past 6 years, the policy has attracted increasing scrutiny from human rights groups and the media, who together with personal accounts by detainees have continuously reported the presence of extremely harsh and inhumane conditions, inadequate resourcing and a culture of hostility.

 What is a Refugee?
 A refugee is someone who has been forced to flee his or her country because of persecution, war, or violence.
 A refugee has a well-founded fear of persecution for reasons of race, religion, nationality, political opinion or membership in a particular social group.
 War and ethnic, tribal and religious violence are leading causes of refugees fleeing their countries. — UN Refugee Agency.